JasonSanford/gistup/README.md

 * --description, -m - provide an optional description
 * --interactive, -i - request confirmation of every file before adding
 * --exclude, -x - skip files matching pattern; may use wildcards
-* --private, --no-public - make a secret gist
+* --public - make a public gist
 * --open [url] - specify the URL to open after creating the gist
 * --no-open - don’t open the created gist in your web browser when done
 * --remote - specify the name of the git remote